-The Ethnicity Data Protocols describe the standard procedures for collecting, recording and using data on the ethnicity of people treated by the New Zealand health and disability sector.
+The Ethnicity Data Protocols describe the standard procedures for collecting, recording and using data on the ethnicity of people treated by or working in the New Zealand health and disability sector.

 This data is routinely collected by doctors, nurses, hospitals and other health professionals.
 It is used to help in health research and develop new treatments for different ethnic groups.